 I’m thankful for my body such as it is.
 It’s provided me with pages upon pages of content to write about as I head into the breach of middle age, gray hairs and bald spots and all.
 I’m thankful that I’m becoming homely.
 I’m lying now.
 I’m not.
 I’m incredibly vain and again aging is, to make a poor metaphor, a river that torrents and wears down the rock of ourselves and leaves nothing left in the end.

 Jesus Christ that’s depressing unless you happen to be a Buddhist.

 I’m thankful for a bladder that still works most of the time and what I think might be a burgeoning case of IBS which has enabled me to lose twenty or so pounds over the past year.

 I’m thankful that my dick didn’t fall off in college or in my twenties.
-I didn’t have a lot of sex but when I did it was mostly of the unprotected variety with some…memorable women.
+I didn’t have a lot of sex but when I did it was mostly of the unprotected variety.
 As a side note if you’re reading this, have a mother with a lazy eye or a penchant for stabbing people and are between the ages of sixteen and twenty then send me a message.
 You may be a lucky winner.

 Where was I?